BasicPrimitives/react-demo/server/src/static/verticallayoutorganizationalchart.md

 ## Demoed features
-The main idea about this demo is the possibility to combine various children's formations within one diagram.
-It has just three levels in the hierarchy; the first one is the CEO.
+The main idea of this demo is to combine various children's formations within one diagram.
+It has just three levels in the hierarchy; the first is the CEO.
 Then second is the vertically aligned group of managerial nodes, and then every manager has a horizontal row of direct reports attached to it.
 The diagram automatically defines the level's index based on the actual logical level of nodes in the hierarchy.
-You can see multiple repetitive management level annotations on the diagram's left side because the component resolved logical groups and duplicated annotation for every level in the visualization.
+You can see multiple repetitive management-level annotations on the diagram's left side because the component resolved logical groups and duplicated annotations for every visualization level.

 ### General
 * Diagram reset
 * PDF file generation